Your favourites list is currently empty!

 The Dubai Water Canal development was undertaken by Meraas and Meydan, both government owned developers.
 In addition to the canal the surrounding areas are being redeveloped with various residential, hospitality and leisure projects.

-The entrance to the canal from the sea will be bridged by the Dubai Gate Tower, a pair of skyscrapers on either side of the canal connected at the top by a sky bridge.
+Alongside Sheikh Zayed Road the canal will be bridged by the Dubai Gate Tower, a pair of skyscrapers on either side of the canal connected at the top by a sky bridge.
 It will contain a mix of residential apartments and hotel suites.

 The canal opened on 9th November 2016 after three years’ of excavation and construction.

 In July 2016 the third road bridge over the Canal, the Jumeirah Bridge, was opened as part of Phase II of the project.
 The bridge carries three lanes in each direction and clears the Canal by 8.5 metres to allow shipping to navigate the waters around the clock.

 Two other road bridges spanning the Canal were opened earlier in the year.
 The 800-metre southern bridge on Sheikh Zayed Road from Dubai to Abu Dhabi carries eight lanes in each direction, and the Al Wasl Bridge carries five lanes, three in the direction of Dubai, and two in the direction of Abu Dhabi.

 Foot bridges have been built at different locations, including a suspension bridge with a huge arch built above the canal.

 Here are some construction statistics according to the Dubai RTA: